quantifiedcode/python-anti-patterns/docs/correctness/implementing_java-style_getters_and_setters.rst

 ...........................................

 The programmer below comes to Python from a long career as a Java programmer.
 For every class member that he wants to expose publicly, he defines a ``get`` and ``set`` method for that member.
 This is common practice in Java, but is frowned upon in Python as a waste of time and a cause of unnecessary code.

-.. warning:: The code below is an example of an error.
-Using this code will create bugs in your programs!

 .. code:: python